 Shoes must be always worn.
 Footwear should be neat, tidy, and appropriate to the work environment.
 For example, if an employee is working in an environment where they are lifting or moving items, they must wear closed in shoes.
+Ladies form of heels, wedges with adequate strapping across is acceptable.
 Joggers or trainers are acceptable footwear for non-public contact areas or areas where the nature of employment involves excessive physical work or hours of standing.
 From a health and safety perspective, thongs and scuffs are not acceptable footwear under any circumstances.